isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1725.md

 ---
-title: Qashier Smart Terminal - Package C (Basic)
+title: Qashier provides smart point-of-sale (POS) solutions to help small merchants digitise their businesses.
+Qashier's flagship product is the Qashier Smart Terminal, a connected, multi-purpose device that combines a payments hub, cloud-based POS software, and a proprietary app store in one uniquely designed device.
+Qashier enables merchants to manage entire stores with just one terminal on the counter.
 permalink: /productivity-solutions-grant/solutionrepo/solution1725
 ---

 ### Description

-Qashier provides smart point-of-sale (POS) solutions to help small merchants digitise their businesses.
-Qashier's flagship product is the Qashier Smart Terminal, a connected, multi-purpose device that combines a payments hub, cloud-based POS software, and a proprietary app store in one uniquely designed device.
-Qashier enables merchants to manage entire stores with just one terminal on the counter.
+201905998K

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Qashier_Annex_3_CR_wef_26_Nov_2020_Part_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria